mdolce8/WSU-NOvA-Vertexer/Prod5.1-FD/README.md

 The `cvnmap` and `vtx.{x,y,z}` values are explicitly required for training.
 The pixelmaps (`cvnmap`) are our features and the true vertex location is our label.

-There are other variables we need that record the information of which cell (for x and y coordinates) and plane (for z) is the start of the pixel map.
-This will allow us to translate back and forth from detector space to pixel map space.
+The `firtcell{x,y}` and `firstplane` are used for the first hits of energy recorded in the detectors.
+This allows us to translate back and forth from detector space to pixel map space.

 To start, we run a bash script to create the slurm configuration for a WSU Beoshock cluster job(s).
 In an SSH session on the BeoShock cluster, we use this incantation:
 ```